84% of babies use a pacifier at one point or another. Does that mean we should give them a pacifier, or not?

 - Don’t put the pacifier in your mouth to “clean” it.
 You may pass germs on to your baby.

 - Always check to see if the pacifier is either torn or ripped before giving it to your baby.
 If it is, throw it out.

 - Some medication (such as painkillers, antibiotics, and vitamins) can damage the pacifier.

 - Don’t dip the pacifier in sugar or honey.
 These foods are bad for the teeth and cause cavities.
 Furthermore, honey may cause botulism, a type of infant food poisoning.

-- Don’t tie the pacifier to the baby’s neck because he could get strangled.
+- Don’t tie the pacifier around the baby’s neck because he or she could get strangled.
 Use pacifier clips with short ribbons as a safe option.

 - Don’t make your own pacifiers with the tip of a baby’s bottle, a bottle top or fabric.
 Your baby could choke.

-- Don’t leave an older child with a pacifier in his mouth all day long.
-It could affect his language development or cause dental problems.
+- Don’t leave an older child with a pacifier in their mouth all day long.
+It could affect their language development or cause dental problems.

 - Don’t let your baby chew on the pacifier.
-The pacifier could break and choke the baby.
+The pacifier could break and they could choke.

-Many researches show a strong correlation between using a pacifier and a premature breastfeeding withdrawal.
-The pacifier can be “confused with the breast” or preferred to the breast, especially if it was given early on, before the breastfeeding was well established.
+Many pieces of research show a strong correlation between using a pacifier and a premature breastfeeding withdrawal.
+The pacifier can be “confused with the breast” or preferred to the breast, especially if it was given early on before the breastfeeding was well established.
 La Leche League Canada highly advises against using a pacifier to replace the breast or the mother’s comforting presence.
 However, they explain that for first-time breastfeeding mothers, the pacifier can be useful if used correctly, in short doses and in specific situations.